 German Abitur or French Baccalaureat: Messiah College will award a maximum of 16 credits.
 Exams to be accepted by Messiah College must be in subjects where we would also accept AP scores.

-Any student who has attended a post-secondary institution (college or university) after graduation from high school/secondary school must apply as a transfer student.
+Any student who has attended a post-secondary institution (college or university) after graduation from high school/secondary school and has more than 12 credits earned, must apply as a transfer student.

 You may send application documents to

 One College Ave Suite 3005

 Mechanicsburg PA 17055 U.S.A.